stephentetley/basis-base/README.md

 # basis-base

-Flix wrappers over the JDK.
+Flix wrappers over the JDK built on `interop-base`.

-Core user level modules built on `interop-base`.
+Note - `basis-base` was supposed to be user level modules encapsulating `interop-base`, but it is not panning out as a user level library.
+I don't recommend depending on `basis-basis` as it needs a rethink.

 Dependencies: